FREQUENTLY ASKED QUESTIONS

 When can or should I start training my puppy?

 As soon as you can!
-Regardless of your new SideKick's age, I recommend starting some form of training as soon as you bring them home - heck, start teaching them their name in the car on the way home!
+Regardless of your new SideKick's age, feel free to start some form of training as soon as you bring them home - heck, start teaching them their name in the car on the way home!
+In the beginning, though, focus on the really important skills that also help your puppy get settled into your home and routine:

 I'm researching trainers in the area, but I'm lost; what should I be looking for?

 Unfortunately, the dog training industry isn't regulated; certifications and licenses aren't required for any Average Joe or Jane, who's simply had family dogs all their life, to open a dog training business and start charging folks for their advice.
-My suggestions for finding a trainer:
+Below are some suggestions for finding a trainer:

 Screen your dog training options: ask questions and be critical of the answers you receive.
-I think you'll find that most dog trainers are eager to talk about their training techniques and why they use those techniques; and, if they're not willing or hesitant to discuss either of those, I'd suggest moving on to a different trainer or training business.
+You'll find that most dog trainers are eager to talk about their training techniques and why they use those techniques; and, if they're not willing or hesitant to discuss either of those, move on to a different trainer or training business.

 Consider cost and availability: does the trainer or the training business offer the type of training you need, when you need it, and at a price point your wallet is comfortable with?